zks0002/fixedpoint/docs/source/arithmetic.rst

     |                     |                     |                         |
     +---------------------+---------------------+-------------------------+

-Overflow is not possible using the multiplication operator.
+Overflow is not possible using the multiplication operators.

 Unsigned
 ===============================================================================